cs50nestm/cs50labs/hexadecimal/README.md

 ## Your Turn

-Complete the program on the right to convert a hexadecimal number to a decimal (base 10) number.
+Complete the second `for` loop int he program on the right to convert a hexadecimal number to a decimal (base 10) number.

+After prompting the user for a hexadecimal number, the program iterates through the string and uses a function `isxdigit()` which checks that each character is a legal hexadecimal digit.
+The same loop then changes all digits to lower case, so that the same algorithm can convert `a` and `A` to the same value.

+{% spoiler "Hint" %}

+1. Remember that the hexadecimal value is stored in a `string`, so that characters that appear as numbers, 0-9, are ASCII `char`s.
+So `'0'` has an ASCII code of 48, though we can add or subtract `char`s and they will behave as it's equivalent ASCII value.
+Can you come up with an algorithm to convert the `char` `'0'` to the `int` `0`?
+2. How can you convert the A-F `char`s in the hexadecimal number to `int`s?
+Since the ASCII value of `'A'` has numberic value (65), and a hexadecimal `'A'` is the equivalent of `10` in decimal, can you add or subtract something from `'A'` to get an output of `10`?

+{% endspoiler %}

 [Download our CS50 Reference sheet on Hexadecimal](https://ap.cs50.school/assets/pdfs/unit4/hexadecimal.pdf)